Weslake: Aero engines

 The rights to the Aero engines were sold in 1984 to Emdair.

 Powerboat engines

 During the 1960s, Weslake were used as consultants to improve turbo-charged diesel engines for powerboat racing.

 Later developments

-Since Harry Weslake's death, the company have worked on a variety of engines under Michael Daniels, Harry Weslake's stepson, including the Diesel Air Dair 100, Weslake A80 and the Excelsior-Henderson X-Twin.
+Since Harry Weslake's death, the company worked on a variety of engines under Michael Daniels, Harry Weslake's stepson, including the Diesel Air Dair 100, Weslake A80 and the Excelsior-Henderson X-Twin.
 Bruce Penhall rode a Weslake speedway motorcycle to many successes in the early 1980s, including two World Individual Speedway Championships.